yoshiodeveloper/magicnumber/README.md

 export PYTHONPATH=$PYTHONPATH:/home/user/magicnumber
 ```

-> Note: The PYTHONPATH must be set with the project directory.
+**Note**: The PYTHONPATH must be set with the project directory.
 Do not use "/home/user/magicnumber/magicnumber" as this one is the source.

-Now you enviroment is ready.
-You can run the /bin scripts or the tests (see above).
+Now your enviroment is ready.
+You can run the "/bin" scripts or the tests (see above).

 If you want to leave the virtualenv run "deactivate".